perseids-project/JackSON/README.md

 	rake server:start

-## UI Development Install
+## UI Devkit Install
 You'll need NodeJs to run this...

 	rake install:ui

-... but after you do you'll have some nice UI design tools at your displosal thanks to [Foundation's command client](http://foundation.zurb.com/docs/sass.html).
+... but after you do you'll have some nice UI design tools at your displosal thanks to [Foundation and their 'foundation' command client](http://foundation.zurb.com/docs/sass.html).

-## Development
+## Create a JackSON served App
+### Manually
-The quickest way to begin development is to create a folder for your application like this...
+Create a folder for your application like this...

 	mkdir public/apps/fungus-db